 The best way to form the raw meatballs is by using a cookie scoop.
 I used a #50 scoop for one batch and a #40 for the meatballs in the spaghetti photos.

 The size you make them is totally up to you.
 Larger meatballs will require a slightly longer baking time.
-If you want to vary the size of the meatballs, here is a general guide to the number of balls you will get with various scoop sizes.
+If you want to vary the size of the meatballs, here is a general guide to the number of balls you will get with one pound of meat in various scoop sizes.

 - #50 Approx. 1.25 tablespoons = 30balls